 This page describes the idea of thriving communities, through reflections on the Acts of the Apostles, and introduces you to places living into this vision.
 We recommend that you read the essays in order and then turn to the stories and recommended books.

 What is Christian about Christian leadership? »

-Theologian L. Gregory Jones, the former dean of Duke Divinity School, says it is our purpose, our telos.
+Theologian L. Gregory Jones, the dean of Duke Divinity School, says it is our purpose, our telos.
 And that is to cultivate thriving communities that bear witness to the inbreaking reign of God that Jesus announces and embodies in all that we do and are.
 This should shape the way we think about our lives, our institutions and the way we lead our institutions.